-A community playground is situated between the two cul-de-sacs (Ashton Club Way and Orion Club Drive), but nearly two acres of private open space in and around the stormwater pond have been identified as a "common area" on the record plat for the community.
-The declaration of covenants for the Ashton Village Homeowners Association (HOA) gives the HOA the right to dedicate or transfer any part of the common area to a public agency.
-Options should be explored to make this space more accessible and usable to the public instead of just for the members of the Ashton Village HOA.
+A community playground is situated between the two cul-de-sacs (Ashton Club Way and Orion Club Drive), as well as approximately 3.2 acres of private open space in and around a stormwater pond.
+This space is identified as a "common area" on the record plat.
+Options should be explored to make this space more accessible and usable to the public.

-The stormwater management pond on the Ashton Village HOA property.
+The stormwater management pond on the Ashton Village HOA property